Since the first slice of earned media was achieved, press releases have been the bread and butter of PR.

 Too often, companies distribute press releases to journalists when they don’t have anything newsworthy to announce, in the hope of getting their name in the press.
 Therefore, journalists are often jaded when it comes to press releases.
 They’re also able to sniff out low-quality self indulgent tripe a mile away.

-With this in mind, your business should only consider distributing a press release when you have REAL news.
-If you cannot meet that criteria, it may be worth pursuing some alternatives to the press release.
+To get your press release picked up by a journalist, your business should only consider distributing a press release when you have REAL news.
+If you cannot meet that criteria, it may be worth pursuing some alternatives.

 The usefulness of consistently using press releases as part of your marketing strategy greatly depends on the size of your business operation.